suheda-snr/tastopia/README.md

 # 🍴 Tastopia – Recipe Sharing Platform

 Tastopia is a vibrant recipe-sharing web application where food enthusiasts can explore, share, and interact with recipes.
-It connects food lovers by enabling them to post their own recipes, rate and review others, and discover new culinary favorites.
+Developed as my first web development school project over 6 weeks in a team of 4, Tastopia connects food lovers by enabling them to post their own recipes, rate and review others, and discover new culinary favorites.
+The project earned a grade of 5/5 and was praised for being ahead of most peers due to its robust features and polished UI.

+---

+## 📜 About
+Tastopia was built as a collaborative school project to apply web development skills in a real-world scenario.
+The 4-person team followed Scrum methodology, dividing tasks across frontend, backend, and database development.
+My contributions included designing the database schema, building backend APIs, and creating key frontend pages.

 ---